BBaru8/person_re_id_trdp/README.md

 ### Quick Start for our repository
 * Clone this repository
-* Copy the VIPeR dataset from this link: https://www.dropbox.com/sh/joa1324b1fkk6w3/AACBK5_0JYOWB3FMlZT0NTtXa?dl=0 and copy to DataOriginal folder.
+* Copy the VIPeR dataset from this link: https://www.dropbox.com/sh/joa1324b1fkk6w3/AACBK5_0JYOWB3FMlZT0NTtXa?dl=0 and copy to DataOriginal folder.The structure should be ./DataOriginal/VIPeR/(cam1,cam2).
 * Run re_id_trdp.mlapp (which requires MATLAB installed with appdesigner)
 * All the results will be showed in cmd in MATLAB and Visual Failcases will be stored in Visual_FailCasesImagaes folder.

 Tested on Windows 10 with MATLAB 2018b(Student License)

-Author's Repository is available at https://github.com/RSL-NEU/person-reid-benchmark Instructions for Author's repository
+# Author's Repository is available at https://github.com/RSL-NEU/person-reid-benchmark

+#Instructions for Author's repository
 ### Quick Start for Author's repository
 * Clone this repository
 * Run a quick example in run_experiment_benchmark.m